Dilay History, Family Crest & Coats of Arms

 Early History of the Dilay family

-Another 115 words (8 lines of text) are included under the topic Early Dilay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dilay research.
+Another 48 words (3 lines of text) covering the years 1635, 1624, 1624, 1633, 1667, 1707 and 1692 are included under the topic Early Dilay History in all our PDF Extended History products and printed products wherever possible.

 Dilay Spelling Variations